Spain – The perfect location to retire

 Thousands of expatriates make the decision to move to Spain every year.
-Whether it be for retirement, career opportunities or to enjoy the more laidback, family-orientated, ‘outdoorsy’ lifestyle, Spain has been a great attraction for Brits leaving the UK since the initial tourism boom of the 1960s.
+Whether it be for retirement, a healthier lifestyle, or to enjoy the more laidback, family-orientated, ‘outdoorsy’ lifestyle, Spain has been a great attraction for Brits leaving the UK since the initial tourism boom of the 1960s.

 If you ask retirees why they chose Spain, the weather will likely be one of the first things mentioned.
 Spain is famous for having sun nearly year-round, especially in the areas along the Mediterranean coast.
 Although the country can get very hot in late summer, you’ll enjoy warm, sunny days, little-to-no rain, and no cold weather.